Baker Clause Policy Statement: Our Provider Access Policy (Technical Education & Apprenticeships) can be viewed on our

 - Opportunities to interact with alumni in many subject areas.

 Academic, vocational and technical routes are given equal importance, and every student has multiple opportunities to liaise with employers from a range of workplace sectors.
-Local FE, HE and apprenticeship providers work with our students on several occasions during the year.
-We encourage students to consider ALL routes without undue pressure being put upon specific routes, whilst still setting challenging targets for each student.
+Local FE, HE and apprenticeship providers work with our students and we encourage students to consider ALL routes without undue pressure being put upon specific routes, whilst still setting challenging targets for each student.

 Our careers programme is designed around the Gatsby Benchmarks, a framework of eight guidelines that define the best careers provision in schools and colleges.
 We use The Careers and Enterprise Company’s tools to audit our careers provision and to keep track of careers related activity.
 We evaluate our school against the Gatsby Benchmarks using Compass, an online self-evaluation tool.
 We record and manage our careers plan for the year using the Tracker tool, tracking our progress against the eight Gatsby Benchmarks.